FOR US HEALTHCARE PROFESSIONALS ONLY

 • Closely monitor when DUVYZAT is used in combination with an oral CYP3A4 sensitive substrate or a sensitive substrate of the OCT2 transporter, for which a small change in substrate plasma concentration may lead to serious toxicities

-After prescribing DUVYZAT, ongoing monitoring with 2 blood tests helps to keep patients on track
+After starting DUVYZAT, ongoing laboratory monitoring helps keep patients on track

 CBC +